spatie/laravel-resource-links/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-endpoint-resources.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-endpoint-resources)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-endpoint-resources.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-endpoint-resources)

-Add endpoints to your Laravel Api Resources without a hassle!
+Add endpoints to your Laravel API Resources without a hassle!

 Let's say you have a UsersController with `index`, `show`, `create`, `edit`, `store`, `update` and `delete` methods and an UserResource.
-Wouldn't it be nice if you had the url's to these methods immediatly in your UserResource without having to construct them from scratch?
+Wouldn't it be nice if you had the URL's to these methods immediately in your UserResource without having to construct them from scratch?

-Laravel endpoint resources will add these endpoints to your resource based upon an controller or actions you define.
+Laravel endpoint resources will add these endpoints to your resource based upon a controller or actions you define.
 Let's look at an example of a resource.

 ## Example